 - No common ownership with a Commercial winery.

 You will see from the above that these conditions basically create a regulatory scheme for the production of wine in BC which would normally be contained within a statute or regulations.
-While the objectives behind these policies may be sound, it is my view that such conditions should be imposed using proper legal methods (such as statute or regulation) and should not be contained within contracts imposed by a monopoly.
+While the objectives behind these policies may be sound, it is my view that such conditions should be imposed using proper legal methods (such as statute or regulation) and should not be contained within contracts imposed by the LDB.